Share on social media

 Branagh’s direction is smooth and uncomplicated, letting the words and pictures tell the important story in tandem.
 The opening shot shows present-day Belfast in color before quickly transitioning to the city in black and white more than half a century earlier, as tensions began to rise.
 The monochromatic palette becomes not just a tool for indicating the vintage setting (it’s 1969) but a way to show how each of the main characters faces a colorless, drab existence.
 There are some flashes of color here and there, though.
 While some characters sit in a movie theater and watch a play, the performance is radiated in color while the audience remains in black and white.
 Haris Zambarloukos’ strong, high-contrast cinematography helps to convey this idea of living life through art.

 Branagh has always been adept at threading the needle in terms of tone, from light to serious, creating something entertaining while evoking just the right emotions, and he’s been recognized for it in the past.
-Once again he has several chances to enter the awards race with this entry.
-He could earn an Oscar nomination for his directing, for the reasons mentioned above, as well as his touching, intricate screenplay.
-Belfast could also find itself on the short list for a best picture nomination, and Branagh, as one of the producers, would have his name on that category as well.
+Once again he has several chances to take home Academy Awards with this entry.
+He’s earned an Oscar nomination directing, for the reasons mentioned above, as well as his touching, intricate screenplay.
+Belfast is also up for best picture, and Branagh, as one of the producers, and has his name on that category as well.

-Belfast benefits from a stellar cast and skilled direction in its depiction of a personal story with a fresh perspective on a complicated moment in history.
+Belfast benefits from a stellar cast and evocative, skilled direction in its depiction of a personal story with a fresh and poignant perspective on a complicated moment in history.

-Whether you watch it with someone who likes historical films, movies about the UK, stories about families or with an affinity for Branagh’s work, you’ll find many reasons to enjoy this.
+Whether you watch it with someone who likes historical films, movies about Ireland and the UK, stories about families or with an affinity for Branagh’s work, you’ll find many reasons to enjoy this.

 Belfast marks the sixth collaboration between Branagh and Dench.
 Not only was Branagh born in Belfast, three other cast members, including Dornan, also call the Northern Irish city their birthplace.